The dawn of a new South Africa in 1994 not only came with a constitution, it also came with The Children’s Charter.

 In 1992, a special summit was held in Cape Town, South Africa.
 The purpose of this summit was to discuss the challenges faced by children living in South Africa and was attended by over 200 children between the ages of 12 and 17.
 From this summit, The Children’s Charter was written.

 What does The Children’s Charter of South Africa say about violence?

 16 Days of Activism is a campaign to challenge the violence and abuse experienced by women and children.
-Although this should be a call to action campaigned throughout every single day, throughout the year, we can still appreciate this annual reminder to do more as a society to protect, care for and treat the women and children in our society with dignity and respect.
+Although this should be a call to action campaigned for every single day throughout the year, we can still appreciate this annual reminder to do more as a society to treat women and children with dignity and respect.

 It is the duty and responsibility of all adults (parents, caregivers etc) to ensure that the children in their homes and community are protected, safe and nurtured in a way that improves the wellbeing of the children.
 Our children are our future – it is important that we put them first.

 Did you know that children also have literacy rights?
 Check them out here.